annaesvensson/yellow-help/1-en/api-for-developers.md

 You can edit your website in a web browser.
 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
 The small web editor allows you to edit content files and upload media files.
 It is a great way to update your website.
 Text formatting with Markdown is supported.
 HTML is also supported.
 [Learn more about the small web editor](https://github.com/annaesvensson/yellow-edit).

+### Small layout system

+You can customise the appearance of your website with HTML and CSS.
+Fortunately you don't have to learn another web framework, but can use normal PHP.
+This allows you to access the API, create control structures and most of it will probably look pretty familiar to you.
+We are using the same API everywhere, from layout files to extensions.
+It's quite powerful and worth taking a closer look at the layout system sooner or later.
+[Learn more about layouts](how-to-customise-a-layout) and [themes](how-to-customise-a-theme).

 ### Built-in web server

 You can start a web server at the command line.
 The built-in web server is convenient for developers, designers and translators.
 This allows you to change your website on your computer and upload it to your web server later.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a URL.
 Open a web browser and go to the URL shown.
 [Learn more about the built-in web server](https://github.com/annaesvensson/yellow-serve).